cjbayliss/conf/README.md

 To tag emails, press `t`.

-You can then 'move' (know as 'save' in mutt) them with `s` and type the folder you wish to move to, if it doesn't exist mutt will ask if you want to create it.
+You can then 'move' (know as 'save' in mutt) them with `;s` and type the folder you wish to move to, if it doesn't exist mutt will ask if you want to create it.

+Note that ';' is used to apply next function to tagged messages.

 To switch folder, press `c-?`.